The human factor in project management

 Becoming a Better Leader

-How can a Project Manager utilize the knowledge above to become a better leader?
-By using the strategies outlined here, a PM can expect the following:
+How can a project manager utilize the knowledge above to become a better leader?
+By using the strategies outlined here, a project manager can expect the following:

 - Know how to handle difficult people and situations more effectively

 - Learn to understand your team members and their needs

 - Learn the most effective ways to lead teams

 - Learn to confidently set boundaries that everyone will honor

 Create a roadmap to building sustainable teams